Cover Image

 I had created a spreadsheet when I started looking for a Giulia Quad.
 It included all the differences and options across the various model Years along with spaces where I could put notes in around bodywork, interior, tyres, brakes etc. on any cars that I went to view.

-My wish list included carbon mirror covers, carbon scudetto, exposed carbon roof, the telephone dial alloys (in dark grey), Harman Kardon sound system, Sparco carbon shell seats, read stitching with red seat belts or green and white stitching with green seatbelts, black rear Giulia badge and the car had to be either Vesuvio Grey or Competizione Red....if grey, had to be red callipers, if red had to be yellow callipers.
+My wish list included carbon mirror covers, carbon scudetto, exposed carbon roof, the telephone dial alloys (in dark grey), Harman Kardon sound system, Sparco carbon shell seats, red stitching with red seat belts or green and white stitching with green seatbelts, black rear Giulia badge and the car had to be either Vesuvio Grey, Etna Red or Competizione Red....if grey, had to be red callipers, if red had to be yellow callipers.

-.....so, as you can see, I was being VERY particular and narrowing my choices down significantly.
+.....so, as you can see, I was being VERY particular and narrowing my choices down significantly, which is why it was taking so long to find the right car.

 I spoke to the dealer, found out about the previous owner and his reason for selling the car and talked about finance options.